 - ustekinumab (Stelara)

-A doctor may also prescribe injectable corticosteroids to treat the condition.
+A doctor may also prescribe injectable corticosteroids to relieve acute, severe joint inflammation and swelling.
 Corticosteroids are not biologics.

 Anyone interested in this treatment should speak with their doctor, who can provide specific information about the risks and potential benefits of the various injectable medications.

-A healthcare provider administers Remicade or Simponi Aria via intravenous (IV) infusion.
+Healthcare professionals administer Remicade or Simponi Aria via an intravenous (IV) infusion.
 This involves inserting a small needle into the person’s vein.
-The needle is connected to a tube, through which the medication enters the body.
+The needle connects to a tube, through which the medication enters the body.

 Cimzia, Enbrel, Simponi, Taltz, Cosentyx, Humira, and Stelara enter the body via subcutaneous injection.
 This involves using a small needle to inject the medication under the skin.
-The person can self-administer the injection.
+People can self-administer the injection.

-In many cases, a person will have more frequent injections when they start taking a medication, and they will eventually need these injections less frequently.
+In many cases, a person will have more frequent injections when they start taking a medication.
+They will eventually need these injections less frequently.
 For example, a person may receive Orencia every 2 weeks initially, but later, they may receive it every 4 weeks.
 A doctor will adjust the dosage schedule according to each case.

-Injectable medications do not cure the underlying cause of psoriatic arthritis.
+Injectable medications do not cure the underlying cause of PsA.
 Even if symptoms of the condition improve, a person will need to continue this treatment on an ongoing basis.

 A doctor can provide specific information about how often to receive injections, depending on the drug.

-There are risks in receiving injections for psoriatic arthritis.
+Receiving injections for PsA does have risks.
 The specific risks can vary, depending on the medication.

-Some common side effects of injectable biologics include:
+Some potential side effects of injectable biologics include:

 After an injection, pain, bruising, swelling, redness, or itching may develop around the injection site.
 This is known as an injection site reaction.

 Sometimes, more serious side effects develop.
 Certain biologics can also interact with other pre-existing conditions.
-Anyone thinking about using injectable medication should talk to their doctor about the risks.
+Anyone thinking about using injectable medication should talk with their doctor about the risks.

-Before prescribing an injectable medication, the doctor usually screens for certain infections.
-This may involve sending blood samples for testing.
+Before prescribing an injectable medication, a doctor usually screens for certain infections.
+This may involve sending blood samples to a lab for testing.

 The tests will check for:

-If a person takes injectable medications for psoriatic arthritis, they need to attend regular checkups.
-These allow the doctor to screen for infections and other possible adverse effects of the treatment.
+If a person takes injectable medications for PsA, they need to attend regular checkups.
+These allow the doctor to screen for infections and other possible harmful effects of the treatment.

-Before they prescribe injectable medications, doctors often recommend other types of treatment.
+Before they prescribe injectable medications, doctors may recommend other types of treatment for PsA.
 In some cases, they prescribe injectable medications in combination with some of these treatments.

-The Arthritis Foundation describe the range of other psoriatic arthritis treatments, which includes:
+The Arthritis Foundation describes other PsA treatments, which include:

-- nonsteroidal anti-inflammatory drugs — NSAIDs — such as ibuprofen and naproxen sodium
+- nonsteroidal anti-inflammatory drugs such as ibuprofen and naproxen

-- traditional disease-modifying antirheumatic drugs — DMARDs — such as methotrexate
+- traditional disease-modifying antirheumatic drugs, such as methotrexate

 - short courses of oral corticosteroids